All text and images © Helvellyn Consulting 2018

 Patterdale C of E Primary School , especially the Head Teacher, Liz Stewart, and her junior class, including Thomas, Millie, Luke, Chelsea, Harry, Rachael, Ghana, Tilly, Molly, Reagan, James, Dom, Alex, Nikea, Harry, Jessica, Holly and Billy.

-Tommy Coward, 102, for taking the time and having the patience and good grace to meet with our Year 6 pupils
+Tommy Coward, 102 when we met him, for taking the time and having the patience and good grace to meet with our Year 6 pupils.
+Sadly Tommy died in 2017.

 Eddie and Ann Pool, Joan and Mayson Wear, Rosie Lightfoot, Alan Pitchford, John Scoon and Benny Bell for their fascinating stories and patience.